This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 If you do not have an Instant Pot, you can follow the same stove-top cooking method as for my Apple Cherry Butter – just note that you will have to babysit it a bit more than you would in the Instant Pot.

-The resulting Instant Pot Persimmon Butter will keep in the refrigerator for a week or two.
-Freeze it for longer-term storage.
-Just pull out a jar when you’re ready to eat it and enjoy the (literal) fruits of your labor long after persimmon season is over slathered on Refrigerator Rolls, Texas Roadhouse Rolls or Sweet Potato Biscuits.
+Just pull out a jar when you’re ready to eat it, let it thaw in the refrigerator overnight and enjoy the (literal) fruits of your labor long after persimmon season is over slathered on everything from dinner rolls to Sweet Potato Biscuits or your morning toast.

 Instant Pot Persimmon Butter